Sinf0r0s0/pmkid-auto/README.md

 This attack was discovered by the creator of Hashcat @jsteube, described here: https://hashcat.net/forum/thread-7717.html

-This script creates a wpa_suplicant configuration file to retrieve pmkid from each scanned AP end using a (very slow) internal cracker to recover the PSK password.
+This script uses wpa_suplicant debug mode to retrieve pmkid from each scanned AP end using a (very slow) internal cracker to recover the PSK password.

 The program creates 3 files: